 The paper abstract should begin in the left column, 0.4 inches below the final address.
-The heading 'Abstract'

-should be centered, bold, and in 11 point type.
+The heading 'Abstract' should be centered, bold, and in 11 point type.
 The abstract body should use 10 point type, with a vertical spacing of 11 points, and should be indented 0.25 inches more than normal on left-hand and right-hand margins.
 Insert 0.4 inches of blank space after the body.
-Keep your abstract brief and self-contained, limiting it to one paragraph and no more than six or seven sentences.
+Keep your abstract brief and self-contained, limiting it to one paragraph and roughly 4-6 sentences.
+Gross violations will require correction at the camera-ready phase.